We are living in an age of accessible data.

 Luckily, you don't need a crystal ball for this—predictive analytics can help you look to the future.
 These tools use specific data and past trends to determine what results you can expect to see under different conditions.
 You can use predictive analytics to answer questions like:

-- Would a campaign get better results with more money invested?
+- Would a search engine campaign get better results with more money invested?

-- Would a campaign on 1 platform work well with another?
+- Would a search marketing campaign on 1 platform work well with another?
 Would an email campaign translate to Facebook ads, for instance?
 Would your Facebook ad work on Instagram?

-- What kind of revenue might you get with your campaign in a new market?
+- What kind of revenue might you get with your social media marketing campaign in a new market?
 You don't have to get too complex with your predictive analytics, but dedicating some time to them can help you determine whether what you’re doing is working or not.

 Look at what doesn't work, not just at what does